mjordan/islandora_workbench_docs/docs/fields.md

 * By default, during `--check`, Workbench will exit when it first encounters a missing file (or an empty `file` value).
 If you would prefer that Workbench checked for the existence of all files before exiting, include `strict_check: false` in your configuration.
 * If you want do not want to create media for any of the rows in your CSV file, include `nodes_only: true` in your configuration file.
 More detail [is available](/islandora_workbench_docs/nodes_only/).
 * `file` values that contain non-ASCII characters are normalized to their ASCII equivalents.
 See [this issue](https://github.com/mjordan/islandora_workbench/issues/192) for more information.
+* The Drupal filesystem where files are stored is determined by each media type's file field configuration.
+It is not possible to override that configuration.

 Things to note about URLs as `file` values: